agilord/aws_client/generated/aws_events_api/README.md

-# AWS API client for Amazon CloudWatch Events
+# AWS API client for Amazon EventBridge

 **Warning: This is a generated library, some operations may not work.**